alperyilmaz/syllabus/genetics-gr1-2/grading.md

 Lecture notes contain mostly pics with sparse text, thus you need to listen the instructor and take notes.

-In addition to lecture notes, we will be using an online service which simulates *Drosophila* crossings in an interactive manner: [Classical Genetics Simulator](http://cgslab.com/)

 \pagebreak

 # Grading